jeffreypriebe/KindleClippings/README.md

 __GUI__

+(No Changes to GUI expected in this project.)

 1. Connect your Kindle to your PC as a USB drive
 1. Copy "My Clippings.txt" from your Kindle (optional)
 2. Build/Run the GUI